maldex/MultiMuMu/Docker/README.md

 >
 *NOTE*
 - host device-tree _/dev/dvb_ is passed into the container.
-- Consider Docker's stdOut and -Err behaviour when capturing the w_scan out.
+- Mind Docker's stdOut and -Err behaviour when capturing the w_scan out.
 - Image to be run is the _sak_
 >